 My tire choice isn’t especially conventional.
 I’m running a Maxxis Chronicle at the back and a High Roller 2 up front, both set up tubeless; they can even be mounted with a Lezyne Micro Floor Drive HV, some graft, and an extra set of hands.
 The latter is confidence inspiring on rocky and dirt conditions, but draggy on pavement (as I don’t aspire to ride on pavement, that’s ok).
 Both have held up well, though there’s a worrying wear patch on one sidewall; I caught a ride in a pickup truck on windy afternoon and neglected to make sure the bike wasn’t being damaged as it bounced around.
 Lesson learned.
 I patched it with a tire boot and it held.

 My setup is also one that’s designed to be modular.
-During a long trip, I can drop the front rack and panniers, remove my saddlebag, and cinch on the lightweight rollbag I already carry in its place, creating a bike that’s more in tune with trail riding and hike-a-biking.
+During a long trip, I can drop the front rack and panniers, remove my saddlebag, and cinch on the lightweight rollbag I already carry in its place, creating a bike that’s better suited to trail riding and hike-a-biking.
 I did this for a 500km section of the trip and it worked really well.

 The dowel for my saddlebag snapped in two – I sourced a replacement from an old broom handle for 30 cents!
 Disappointingly, one of the platforms on my Kona Wah Wah 2 flat pedals cracked and then slid off completely, which required me to pedal on the spindle for 50km, just like the local kids.
 Luckily, I was able to find replacement Wellgo replacement pedals in the next town, tiding me through the last week of the trip.
 My 5.10 Freerider EPSs also wore out, to the point that there’s a hole in the footbed.
 Granted, they weren’t new for the trip, but I’m not sure they’re up to the hardships of long-distance bikepacking.
 And as mentioned above, the sidewall on my Maxxis Chronicle wore through, but that was my own mistake during transportation of the bike, rather than during the ride.
 Remember to be super vigilant with how your bike is transported, given the Altiplano’s bumpy roads.